Pharmacoepi-Data-Collaborative/home/codelists/CPRD/medications/README.md

 - [British National Forumlary](https://bnf.nice.org.uk/treatment-summaries/)
 - [Open Prescribing](https://openprescribing.net/)

 If you wish to contribute a code list you are very welcome to do so.
 Please provide information on how the list was created, who should be acknowledged for the work and, if possible, examples of publications using the list.
-Please see our [How to Contribute Page](./HOW_TO_CONTRIBUTE.md) page for information on how to contribute.

 Thank you! :)